+Environmental:

-Environmental: Lessee shall be responsible for the removal of all environmentally sensitive chemicals or materials found on the Property prior to closing.
+Lessee shall be responsible for the removal of all environmentally sensitive chemicals or materials found on the Property prior to closing.

 Lessee shall be responsible for any environmental clean-up activities required as a result of contamination that occurred during the Lease term which commenced July 28, 1997, and shall indemnify City from any such responsibilities.

+Execution:

-Other Terms: As part of a Lease Termination Agreement, Lessee will allow the parking lot to the west of the building to be used for parking at Lift Every Voice and Sing Park (the "Park"), consistent with Park hours.
-In addition, Lessee will allow the City to place two (2) portable toilets and a handwashing station on the property closest to the Park.
-Execution: Execution of a Lease Termination Agreement by and among the Parties shall occur upon a mutually agreeable date no later than November 30 th , 2025.
+Execution of a Lease Termination Agreement by and among the Parties shall occur upon a mutually agreeable date no later than November 30th, 2025.

 Lessee shall pay, on the date of Closing of the lease termination, the premium for an owner's title policy, all recording costs, any documentary stamps on the deed, and any and all other costs related to any loan obtained by Lessee in connection with such Parcel or improvements thereon, the cost of any inspections, the cost of surveys, Lessee's attorney's fees, title agent fees, and all other closing costs.